Powder-actuated tool: Features

 Powder-actuated fasteners are made of special heat-treated steel; common nails are unsafe for this application.
 There are many specialized fasteners designed for specific applications in the construction and manufacturing industries.

 History

 Powder-actuated technology was developed for commercial use during the Second World War, when high-velocity fastening systems were used to temporarily repair damage to ships.
 In the case of hull breaches, these tools fastened steel plates over damaged areas.
 These tools were developed by Mine Safety Appliances, for the United States Navy.
 Powder-actuated tools were investigated and used prior to this development; they were used in anti-submarine warfare during the First World War and were the subject of a 1921 United States patent (US Patent No. 1365869).
+During WWII the Special Operations Executive (SOE) developed a “Nail Gun” used for attaching explosive charges to ship’s hulls.
+Two versions of the projectile, one for steel hulls and another for wooden hulls were developed.
+Apparently the two piece nail was for steel hulls and the single piece nail was for wooden hulls.
+The propulsive charge was in a chamber just ahead of the copper sealing cap on the rear of the nail.

 Types

 Powder actuated tools can be variously classified: